-College of Operational & Strategic Leadership
+College of Operational and Strategic Leadership | Operational Level Programs

-Dave graduated with highest distinction from the US Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
-He graduated from the US Naval Academy in May 1992, earning a BS in History.
-He is also a graduate of the US Joint Forces Staff College’s Advanced Joint Professional Military Education program, Homeland Security Planner’s Course, and the US Agency for International Development’s Joint Humanitarian Operations Course.
+Dave graduated from the U.S. Naval Academy in May 1992, earning a BS in History.
+He graduated with highest distinction from the U.S. Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
+He is also a graduate of the U.S. Joint Forces Staff College’s Advanced Joint Professional Military Education program and numerous other interagency and U.S. military education programs.
+He is designated as a Joint Qualified Officer (JQO Level III).

 He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves part-time as a Captain in the U.S. Navy Reserve.
 He has commanded four reserve units - U.S. Forces Korea, U.S. Naval Forces Southern Command/U.S. FOURTH Fleet, U.S. Strategic Command Center for Combating WMD, and is currently assigned to U.S. European Command J3.
 While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer and Naval Flight Officer.